 Since our inception, we have focused substantially all of our efforts and financial resources on developing beloranib, which is currently in Phase 2 clinical development.
 We have funded our operations to date through proceeds from sales of redeemable convertible preferred stock and convertible debt and have incurred losses in each year since our inception.
-Our net losses were \$13.2 million for the year ended December 31, 2011, \$13.9 million for the year ended December 31, 2012 and \$14.0 million for the year ended December 31, 2013.
-As of December 31, 2013, we had a deficit accumulated during the development stage of \$68.9 million.
+Our net losses were \$13.2 million for the year ended December 31, 2011, \$13.9 million for the year ended December 31, 2012 and \$10.2 million for the nine months ended September 30, 2013.
+As of September 30, 2013, our cash and cash equivalents were \$4.8 million.
+We also received net proceeds of \$34.9 million in November 2013 through the issuance of our Series E redeemable convertible preferred stock.
+As of September 30, 2013, we had a deficit accumulated during the development stage of \$65.1 million.
 Substantially all of our operating losses resulted from costs incurred in connection with our development program and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with our additional clinical trials of beloranib and development of ZGN-839 and of any other product candidates we may choose to pursue.
 In addition, if we obtain marketing approval for beloranib, we will incur significant sales, marketing and outsourced manufacturing expenses.
 Once we are a public company, we will incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.